A61-QA-Team-I/WEAre-Social-Network-Project/Test Plan demo .md

 ### · CRUD Operations
 - **Create**, **Retrieve**, **Update**, and **Delete** operations for managing users.
 - Example endpoints:
-  - `POST /api/users`: Register a new user.!!
+  - `POST`: Register a new user.!!
-  - `GET /api/users/{id}`: Retrieve a user's informatio.!!
+  - `GET`: Retrieve a user's informatio.!!
-  - `PUT /api/users/{id}`: Update user information!!
+  - `PUT`: Update user information!!
-  - `DELETE /api/users/{id}`: Delete a user from the system.!!
+  - `DELETE}`: Delete a user from the system.!!

 ### · Add/Approve Friend
 - Functionality to **send a friend request** and **approve friend requests**.
 - Example endpoints:
-  - `POST /api/users/{id}/friends`: Send a friend request to another user.!!
+  - `POST `: Send a friend request to another user.!!
-  - `PUT /api/users/{id}/friends/{friendId}/approve`: Approve a pending friend request.!!
+  - `PUT `: Approve a pending friend request.!!

 ### · Get News Feed
 - Fetch a user's personalized news feed, containing posts from their connections.!!
 - Example endpoint:
-  - `GET /api/users/{id}/feed`: Retrieve the latest posts from the user's connections, ordered chronologically.!!
+  - `GET`: Retrieve the latest posts from the user's connections, ordered chronologically.!!

 ---